 Heading for Oktoberfest Kitchener?
 This is the second-largest Bavarian festival in the world.
 Only Germany's is bigger!
+Here's my first-hand report.

 This huge, multi-faceted community fair features tons of traditional German food (food that SCHMECKS!), beer, music, dancing, singing contests, midways, barrel races & LOTS more.